KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MPlayer by evroom](https://github.com/evroom/MMM-MPlayer)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. No image found.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MplayerRadio by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-MplayerRadio)